 One significant difference in proportions was found for pedestrian action.
 In particular, compared to pedestrians aged 25 years to 44 years, there was a significant difference in proportions for crashes in which the pedestrian was crossing an intersection with no traffic signal.
 Considering pedestrian location, there were significant differences in proportions for all age groups when the crash happened while the pedestrian was at an intersection, but not in the roadway.
 Compared to pedestrians aged 16 years to 24 years, there were significant differences in proportions for crashes in which the pedestrian was outside the crosswalk at an intersection and when the pedestrian was located in the bike lane.
-The final pedestrian location found to have significantly different proportions was crashes where the pedestrians aged 25 years to 44 years and pedestrians aged 45 years to 64 years.
+The final pedestrian location found to have significantly different proportions was crashes where the pedestrian was in the roadway, in which proportions were significantly different compared to pedestrians aged 25 years to 44 years and pedestrians aged 45 years to 64 years.